sxluong/cse15l-lab-reports/lab1.md

 ![image](https://user-images.githubusercontent.com/122576207/212795682-619eb865-d73c-4a84-abd8-65f41618de4e.png)
 <img width="1654" alt="image" src="https://user-images.githubusercontent.com/122576207/212795867-77e8def3-a989-4cb6-8d67-a31e568018b0.png">

 Now, once that you have the IDE opened you, want to access the terminal by clicking 'view' and then 'terminal' which will be located on the access bar on top.
-In the command prompt you want to type exactly "ssh cs15lwi23zz@ieng6.ucsd.edu" but change the ending after 23 to be your unique username, the username we found at the beginning of the guide.
+In the command prompt you want to type exactly `ssh cs15lwi23zz@ieng6.ucsd.edu` but change the ending after 23 to be your unique username, the username we found at the beginning of the guide.
 Since it is obviously your first time sshing into a remote server, you will be presented with this:
 ![image](https://user-images.githubusercontent.com/122576207/212797614-9fac74d9-91a4-4eeb-abae-ac316d79e463.png)
 Just say yes.